ZijieZhaoMMHW/oyster_model/README.md

 Data description
 -------------

-Surface water temperature data used to build this model are classified into three types, which are separately from sensor records, float and rack loggers.
-Details of each dataset is summarized in following table.
+This model is built on surface water temperature data and is categorised into three key areas: (1) sensor records; (2) float loggers and (3) rack loggers.
+Details of each dataset is summarized in the following table.

 <table>
 <colgroup>